sabnzbd/sabnzbd.github.io/wiki/extra/queue-history-searching.md

 The queue search box appears only when there are more items than the Queue/History item limit (set in Status and Interface settings), or when editing multiple jobs.

-All options accept multiple values, seperated by a comma.
+All options accept multiple values, separated by a comma.

 ### Category: `cat` or `category`